pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Draw Circles and parts of Circles

-To draw one Circle, try
+To draw three-quarters of a Circle, try

     relaunch
-    arc arc arc arc
+    arc arc arc

 To draw a couple of Overlapping Circles, try